 Very few are mirror selfies (almost none!)
 Rather they’re highly edited pieces of beautiful artwork.
 There is a good reason behind this.

 The role of the cover art is to express the art!
 You must have it designed to merge with the music’s aesthetic.

-A couple great examples of this concept is found in the cover arts of ASAP Rocky.
+A couple of great examples of this concept are found in the cover art of ASAP Rocky.